The Mole (Australian TV series) season 1: Episode 2

-Humor Test: The host asked for the player least experienced in the game of golf.
+Humour Test: The host asked for the player least experienced in the game of golf.
 That was Josephine, who was not to participate in this challenge.
 The others were divided into two groups of four, given cameras, and told that within two hours they must record, among them, at least one minute of the sound and picture of other people laughing.
 They easily achieved this, but afterward it was revealed that this was only a test run - the real challenge, for $5,000, was to then replicate this feat without their subjects seeing the video camera.
-The players found this part of the challenge to be considerably more difficult, as it was tricky to film people without them knowing, and without a visible camera there was nothing to excuse their silly behavior and thus the inhibitions of their subjects were greater.
+The players found this part of the challenge to be considerably more difficult, as it was tricky to film people without them knowing, and without a visible camera there was nothing to excuse their silly behaviour and thus the inhibitions of their subjects were greater.
 Both groups even resorted to cheating at one point, by asking people to laugh for them and telling them they were on camera (simply asking for the laugh would have been acceptable).
 Ultimately, this challenge was failed.

-Golf: While the others were doing the Humor Test, Josephine was taken to the Launceston Golf Club, and given some instruction from a pro.
-Her challenge was to do the 350 meter par 4 18th hole, and she was to be given a maximum of fifteen strokes.
+Golf: While the others were doing the Humour Test, Josephine was taken to the Launceston Golf Club, and given some instruction from a pro.
+Her challenge was to do the 350 metre par 4 18th hole, and she was to be given a maximum of fifteen strokes.
 The number of strokes she got depended on her teammates, and how they answered five trivia questions.
 Each question was worth 1-5 strokes, with the values, as well as the player who would answer each question, assigned by Josephine.
 Each value was used once.
 She won twelve strokes, with only Alan missing his question, which was for three, but she failed to complete the hole, missing a putt at the very end.